Smartling/ios-i18n/README.md

 #### Fallback

-At runtime, SLPluralizedString tries to retrieve localized string according to selected plural form, given number value.
-If not found, it mimicks NSLocalizedString – and falls back to developer specified language.
+**ios-i18n** implements resource fallback for each key query.
+At runtime, SLPluralizedString retrieves string whose localization most closely matches the preferred language of the user.

+In contrast, Apple's implementation of NSLocalizedString first selects appropriate localization table, then uses this table for all subsequent queries.
 For more details on this mechanism, see [Support for Internationalization] [applei18n]

 ### Extended .strings format

-[Standard .strings file format][stringsff] is extended with pluralized variants.
+**ios-i18n** extends [standard .strings file format][stringsff] with pluralized variants.

 The extended syntax for key is: `KEY##{rule}`.
 Where `KEY` is the original key string, and `rule` is one of plural rules: `zero`, `one`, `two`, `few`, `many`, `other`.

 The `rule` portion of the full key conforms to the [CLDR spec][CLDR] on plural forms.
-The iOS-18n library will load a particular translation following the same rules as defined under CLDR.
+The **ios-i18n** library will load a particular translation following the same rules as defined under CLDR.

 Sample resource files for key string `%d songs found`: